-Alabaster jars were very common and of little value.
-It was the substance hidden inside that was so valuable.
-The perfume was the woman’s most precious possession, very expensive but very necessary in her line of work.
-She was a prostitute, working the streets, selling her body in order to live.
-The money that was given to her by the men she slept with paid for the perfume she brought to Jesus.
+The perfume was the woman’s most priceless possession.
+It was very expensive but very necessary in her line of work as a prostitute, working the streets, selling her body to live.
+The money given to her by the men she slept with paid for the perfume she brought to Jesus.

-She could have put a small amount on the feet of Jesus, and it would have been a great financial sacrifice.
+She could have put a small amount on His feet, and it would have been a great financial sacrifice.
 But she brought it all and she gave it all.
-She came, totally abandoning herself and all that she had to Him.
-“Abandon” means “without restraint or hindrance, a total relinquishment.”
-This woman came to Jesus, walking through her fear, ignoring the hindrances, and relinquishing her old way of life.
-She must have ignored the ugly whispers and judgmental stares, struggling with her own guilt and self-condemnation.
+She came to God with a “yes” in her heart and a “whatever” in her soul, totally abandoning herself and all that she had to Him.

 In Jesus’ Name, Amen.

 What is keeping you from fully surrendering to God?
 Are you ready to relinquish anything keeping you from the life of freedom Jesus has for you?